Welcome to the 2018 Spring Edition of LSS News.

 Brain Injury SA hosted an event with guest speakers, a panel discussion and an awards presentation to launch Brain Injury Awareness Week.

 LSS participant Mark Both and his service dog Buddy gave a very moving and honest presentation about Mark’s experiences and how he re-adjusted to life after his accident.
-They make a great due and have expanded their ‘team’ to include Sparkles, Buddy’s sister who also made her debut on the day.
+They make a great duo and have expanded their ‘team’ to include Glitter, Buddy’s sister who also made her debut on the day.

 The Individual Achievement Award nominees are people with a brain injury who have exceeded expectations in their recovery journey.
 Lee Witczak works to get disability-led projects into the film industry and gives people with a disability access to films.
 Lee is a passionate advocate and her enthusiasm for bringing films to people is obvious.